GabySomething/Timer/README.md

 # Timer

-This is a simple timer made in java
+This is a simple timer made in Java.

 ## Branch explanations